woshipapa/HunyuanVideo-2DParallel/README.md

 # HunyuanVideo3DTransformer-with-Sequence-and-Data-Parallelism
 This repository provides an implementation of HunyuanVideoTransformer with both single-stream and dual-stream architectures.
 It incorporates sequence parallelism using Ulysses' method and data parallelism based on a customized framework of accelerate and deepspeed.
-The implementation supports both pre-training and inference stages.
+The implementation supports <span style="color: yellow;">both pre-training and inference stages.</span>